Top Italian doctor’s claim virus ‘no longer exists’ sparks row

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROME: A claim by a leading Italian doctor that the new coronavirus “no longer exists” in the country sparked a furore on Monday, with the government urging caution.
+Rome: A claim by a leading Italian doctor that the new coronavirus "no longer exists" in the country sparked a furore Monday, with the government urging caution.

+Italy is preparing this week for the next big step in easing a national lockdown imposed three months ago.
+From Wednesday, foreign tourists will be able to enter the country again and people will be able to move between regions.

 "In reality, the virus clinically no longer exists in Italy," said Alberto Zangrillo, head of the San Raffaele Hospital in Milan, the capital of the northern Lombardy region, which has been the worst-hit by the pandemic.